 1 2 3 | providers: [{ provide: 'PRODUCT_SERVICE', useClass: ProductService }] |

-You can then use the Inject the ProductService
+You can then use Inject the ProductService

 using the @Inject